amazon-archives/harmonize-search-analyze/README.md

 credentials having permissions to obtain the Elasticsearch endpoint from CloudFormation and to make requests to the Elasticsearch cluster.

+If the CloudFormation stack was deployed to a region different than the default one (us-east-1), you should set the `AWS_DEFAULT_REGION` variable in the [build/config.env](build/config.env) file to the right AWS region.

-This environment runs the web application using [webpack-dev-server](https://webpack.github.io/docs/webpack-dev-server.html) from the *webapp* container.
+The local development environment runs the web application using [webpack-dev-server](https://webpack.github.io/docs/webpack-dev-server.html) from the *webapp* container.
 It mounts the
 *webapp* source directory from the host to allow